-This increase in frequency is generally more effective for muscle mass preservation.
+This increase in frequency is generally more effective for lean muscle mass preservation.

 Not sure where to start?

-Don’t worry – there’s a program for you to follow at the end of this article.
+Don’t worry – there’s a strength training program for you to follow at the end of this article.

 #5.
 Be kind to your joints

-As your 40s become your 50s, your joints will probably start to show signs of wear and tear.
+As your 40s become your 50s, your joints will probably show signs of wear and tear.

-They may even be sore or stiff, and this is a natural part of the aging process.
+They may even be sore or stiff, which is a natural part of aging.

 Rather than ignore these changes and plow on regardless, show some sympathy and modify your workouts to reflect the changes affecting your joints.